codecombat/codecombat/app/assets/markdown/cs2.md

 - 6 x 45-60 minute coding sessions

 #### Overview
 Armed with basic knowledge of the structure and syntax of simple programs, students are ready to tackle more advanced topics.
-Conditionals, arithmetic, input handling, oh my!
+Conditionals, functions, and events, oh my!
 Computer Science 2 is where students move past the programming-toy stage into writing code similar to that they would use in the next major software or killer app!

 In Computer Science 2, students will continue to learn the fundamentals, (basic syntax, arguments, strings, variables, and loops) as well as being introduced to a second level of concepts for them to master.
 If statements allow the student to perform different actions depending on the state of the battlefield.
-Arithmetic will help players become more comfortable with using math in programming.
-All things in CodeCombat are objects, (that's the ‘object’ part of object-oriented programming,) and these things have accessible attributes, such as a Munchkin's position or a coin's value; both  are important to begin visualizing the internal structure of the objects that make up their game world.
-Near the end of the Course there are some levels dedicated to input handling so the students can get introduced to the basic concept of events, and, well, it's just great fun, too!
+Functions let students organize their code into reusable pieces of logic, and once students can write basic functions, they can start writing code to handle events--which is the basis for lots of coding patterns in game development, web development, and app development.

 _This guide is written with Python-language classrooms in mind, but can easily be adapted for JavaScript._